caseykelleher/Friend_Finder_New/README.md

 ## Demo

-*Friend Finder* is deployed to Heroku.
+*Game Of Thrones Character Match* is deployed to Heroku.
 Please check it out [here](https://damp-thicket-56977.herokuapp.com/).

 ## Installation